F4CF/Interface/Data/Interface/Source/Bethesda/README.Fonts.md

 # Font Libraries
-The fonts displayed in game are stored in a [[Flash File]] font library.
+The fonts displayed in game are stored in a font library.
 These font libraries are shared between menus during runtime.
 The current font configuration can be found in `Fallout 4\Data\Interface\FontConfig.txt`